ed22699/Obsidian/Uni Modules/Internet Economics and Financial Technology/The Long Tail Article.md

 	- the long tail can actually make a lot of money
 - this creates some rules
 	1. Make everything available
+		- in the long tail economy it is more expensive to evaluate than to release
+	2. Cut the price in half.
+Now lower it
+		-